-(we’ll discuss filing your Certificate of Formation in the next lesson)
+(We’ll discuss filing your Texas Certificate of Formation in the next lesson.)

-A Texas Registered Agent is a person or company who agrees to accept legal mail on behalf of your Texas LLC in case your business gets sued.
-This “legal mail” is known as service of process.
+A Registered Agent is a person or company who agrees to accept Service of Process and state notices on behalf of a business entity.

 The Texas Secretary of State will also use your Registered Agent’s address as your LLC’s point of contact for official notices sent to your business.

-As per Section 5.201, your LLC’s Registered Agent must have a physical street address located in Texas.
+As per Section 5.201 of the Business Organizations Code, all Registered Agents must have a physical street address located in Texas.